-The key point is that the transition element transporting local trivialisations is projectively \(g_v=[\mathbf{X}^{-1}]\in \mathrm{PGL}(\mathcal{H})\).
-Relative to the local bipartite type \((2,2)\), this element is \emph{not} a local operation: it does not lie in the stabilizer \(G_{(2,2)}\subset \mathrm{PGL}_4\).
-Consequently, even though one can choose a local product-state locus on each chart, these loci cannot glue to a global relative Segre subscheme.
-Therefore, no global \((2,2)\) subsystem structure exists, and the family is intrinsically entangled (Definition~\ref{def:intrinsic-obstruction}).
+The transition element transporting local trivializations is projectively \(g_v=[\mathbf{X}^{-1}]\in \mathrm{PGL}(\mathcal{H})\).
+Relative to the local bipartite type \((2,2)\), this element is not local: it does not lie in the stabilizer \(G_{(2,2)}\subset \mathrm{PGL}_4\).
+Consequently, even though one can choose a local locus of product states on each chart, these loci cannot glue to a global relative Segre subscheme.
+Therefore the family admits no global subsystem structure of type \((2,2)\).

 Finally, the underlying obstruction appears as a scalar discrepancy in \(\mathrm{GL}(\mathcal{H})\): if one also considers the monodromy in the \(u\)-direction, one can take \(g_u=[\mathbf{Z}]\).
 Then the commutator of lifts is